ai-on-gke/tpu-provisioner/README.md

 ##### `reservations`

 This key contains a list of TPU reservations.
 Each reservation has a `name` and a list of `gscBlocks`.
-Each `gscBlock` has a `name`, the `numSubblocks` to provision within that block, and an optional `nodepoolName` which will be used as a suffix for the nodepool name.
+Each `gscBlock` has a `name`, the `numSubblocks` to provision within that block, and the `nodepoolSuffix` which will be used as the suffix for the nodepool name (prepended with `static-`).

 ##### `nodepoolConfig`